mriekkin/pathfinder/doc/Implementation_document.md

 ### A*

-A* is another general algorithm for finding the shortest path between nodes in a graph.
+A* is another general algorithm for finding shortest paths between nodes in a graph.
 However, unlike Dijkstra's algorithm, A* uses a heuristic function to guide the search towards directions which seem promising.

 We shall use the octile distance as the heuristic function.
 Here a and b are any two nodes.